AlexCC93/ROS2course/docs/source/Writing service and client. Python.rst

     - ``rclpy.spin_until_future_complete(self, self.future)`` is a blocking call that keeps the node running and processing until the ``Future`` object is complete.
 It effectively waits for the service response to be received and the ``Future`` to be set with the result.
     - Finally, ``self.future.result()`` retrieves the result of the asynchronous operation once it is complete.
 If the service call was successful, this will return the response from the ``AddTwoInts`` service, which includes the sum of the two integers.

-Lastly, the main function, nitializes the ``rclpy`` library, creates the client node, sends the corresponding request, explicitely destroys the node when issued from the terminal window, a command of stoppage, and shuts down the ROS 2 system.
+Lastly, the main function, it initializes the ``rclpy`` library, creates the client node, sends the corresponding request, explicitely destroys the node when a command of stoppage is issued from the terminal window, and shuts down the ROS 2 system.

 .. code-block:: python